input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 on top of TCP, such as HTTP 1.x where one large response can "block" other smaller responses for other URLs because the responses are sent in order.
-This problem is less severe in this transport protocol because connection are multiplexed so small messages need not be blocked by large messages.
+This problem is less severe in this transport protocol because connection are multiplexed, so small messages need not be blocked by large messages.
-Nevertheless it is still the case that the multiplexed stream of data for all connections must be received in order: it is not possible to push back on one lightweight connection vs another, only on the whole heavyweight connection.
+Nevertheless, it is still the case that the multiplexed stream of data for all connections must be received in order: it is not possible to push back on one lightweight connection vs another, only on the whole heavyweight connection.